eficode-academy/rf-advanced-web-katas/exercises/06-datepicker.md

 selecting from a list of available values.
 Let's create a keyword that describes what we're doing, like `Select Date From Future`.

-We know in the end we'll want to add arguments for this, so without any detour let's add `days` as an argument straight away.
+We already know that this keyword will need at least one argument, so without any hard-coding detour let's add `days` as an argument now.

 > You could name it something like `Fill Date Field` or similar, but right now we're making a
 > distinction about the differences of the keywords.
 If you feel like you want `Fill Date` (or similar)